minhagin-clarifai/module-corporate-translator/README.md

    pip install -r requirements.txt
    ```

 3. Set up your Clarifai PAT in the script (or as environment variable)
+   Visit our [docs](https://docs.clarifai.com/additional-resources/authentication/personal-access-tokens/) to learn more about Personal Access Tokens.

 4. Run the app
    ```